 What is integrity, anyway?

-Integrity is something we like to see in leaders, politicians, teachers, health professionals, as well as in our loved ones and in ourselves.
+Integrity is something we like to see in leaders, politicians, teachers, and health professionals, as well as in our loved ones and in ourselves.
 But ask people to define “integrity” and you’ll likely run into hesitant attempts at trying to find the right words.

 Before reading on, I recommend trying to define what “integrity” means for you.
 If you have someone nearby, try asking them, too.